 Classic Football Shirts set themselves apart from many other companies by the fact that their shirts are all original shirts from the dates listed, not reproductions trying to replicate a classic shirt.
 All shirts come with condition details – ie whether they are in Mint Condition, As New, etc, etc. The prices are slightly higher but you are really getting a piece of history.

-They have a huge range of classic Leicester City shirts from 1983 to the present day.
-They include the 1983-85 away shirt (above) worn for the last two seasons of legendary striker (and now TV presenter) Gary Lineker’s career.
+They have a huge range of classic Leicester City shirts from the 80s to the present day.
+They include the 1983-85 away shirt (above left) worn for the last two seasons of legendary striker (and now TV presenter) Gary Lineker’s career.

 Click on my link above and add something to your basket.
 Hover over the footballs hanging in the top right corner and click on ‘Basket’ from the subsequent menu that pops up.

 Enter CFSPJ10 in the ‘Discount Codes’ box and receive 10% off of your order!

 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).